simeononsecurity/simeononsecurity.ch/content/guides/enable-virtual-trusted-platform-module-for-existing-virtual-machine/index.en.md

 2. **Platform Attestation:** vTPM allows the virtual machine to generate a cryptographic measurement of its own state, enabling platform attestation.
 This feature helps verify the integrity of the VM, ensuring it hasn't been tampered with.

-3. **BitLocker Encryption Support:** If you are running a Windows guest OS, enabling vTPM is a prerequisite for using BitLocker encryption on virtual machine disks.
+3. **BitLocker Encryption Support:** If you're running a Windows guest OS, enabling vTPM is a prerequisite for using BitLocker encryption on virtual machine disks.
 This adds an additional layer of data protection.

 ## Conclusion

-Implementing a Virtual Trusted Platform Module (vTPM) for an existing virtual machine is a crucial step towards bolstering the security of your virtualized infrastructure.
+Implementing a Virtual Trusted Platform Module (vTPM) for an existing virtual machine is a crucial step towards strengthen the security of your virtualized infrastructure.
 By following the outlined procedure and ensuring that all prerequisites are met, you can enable enhanced security features, platform attestation, and BitLocker encryption support for your guest operating systems.

 Remember to refer to the official VMware documentation for specific details related to your vSphere version and configuration.